 23. Spotlight Indexing Issues

 Spotlight is a great feature that enables you to quickly find and access files in the system.
 However, every time it indexes data, it can slow down your Mac.
-The impact is more obvious if your Mac is booted with an HDD than a SSD.
+The impact is more obvious if your Mac is booted with an HDD than an SSD.

 Mac users also report issues with Spotlight indexing forever.
 Most likely this is due to indexing file corruption.
 You’ll probably need to rebuild the index.
 Topher Kessler outlines how to determine when the index needs to be rebuilt.